zakarliuka/ng-telegram-webapp/README.md

 # ng-telegram-webapp

 This Angular library provides a set of tools to create Telegram WebApps with ease.
-It wraps the Telegram WebApp API in a convenient Angular service, along with components and directives to streamline the development of your Telegram WebApp.
+It wraps the Telegram WebApp API in a convenient Angular service to streamline the development of your Telegram WebApp.
 For more information on Telegram Web Apps, please visit the [official documentation](https://core.telegram.org/bots/webapps).

 ## Prerequisites